-You may not think of the federal government when looking for financial help online, but Ottawa does offer a range of digital resources on its official website Opens in a new website that can help you with your finances.
+You may not think of the federal government when looking for financial help online, but Ottawa does offer a range of digital resources on its official website Opens a new website in a new window that can help you with your finances.

 So, let’s explore some of the more valuable federal government resources that can be found online.